-Under current legislation, a person must be 18 or over to vote.
-This Note gives details of calls for a change in the law to reduce the voting age to 16.Jump to full report >>
+Under current legislation, a person must be 18 or over to vote in elections to the UK Parliament.
+This Note gives details of calls for a change in the law to reduce the voting age to 16 in recent years.Jump to full report >>

 There are two distinct franchises, the Parliamentary franchise and the local government franchise.
 There are also separate electoral registers for each franchise but in practice they are maintained, as far as is practicable, as a single register.

 The Parliamentary franchise, the entitlement to vote in UK Parliamentary elections, is reserved to the UK Government.
 At the moment you must be 18 years of age on polling day and appear on the electoral register to vote in a UK Parliamentary election.

 The local government franchise, the entitlement to vote in local elections, in England, Wales and Northern Ireland currently states you must be 18 years of age on polling day in order to vote and appear on the electoral register for local government elections.
 This includes elections for mayors and police and crime commissioner elections in England and Wales.

 The local government franchise has been devolved to Scotland since 2015.
 In Scotland, voters in elections using the local government franchise must be 16 years of age on polling day and appear on the electoral register for local government elections.
 This includes elections to the Scottish Parliament, which use the local government franchise.